 First African Baptist Church

-Located on Stillman Boulevard in Tuscaloosa, the First African Baptist Church (see above) was built in 1907 from a congregation established in 1866.
-The church was organized by the Reverend Prince Murrell who helped the blacks who had once attended segregated services at the all-white First Baptist Church form their own church.
-In 1964, the church was headed by Reverend T.Y.
-Rogers, a former assistant pastor at Martin Luther King’s Dexter Avenue Baptist Church in Montgomery and a leader of the Civil Rights movement in Tuscaloosa.
-Dr. King preached in this church at the installation of Reverend Rogers.
-Many meetings for Civil Rights were held in this church, and marches and protests were planned within its walls.
-It was added to the National Register of Historic Places in 1988.
-Today, its congregation continues to serve the community.
+Located on Stillman Boulevard in Tuscaloosa, they built the First African Baptist Church (see above) in 1907 from a congregation they had established in 1866.
+The Reverend Prince Murrell organized the church and assisted the blacks, who previously attended segregated services at the all-white First Baptist Church, in forming their own church.
+In 1964, Reverend T.Y.
+Rogers, a former assistant pastor at Martin Luther King’s Dexter Avenue Baptist Church in Montgomery and a leader of the Civil Rights movement in Tuscaloosa, led the church.
+Dr. King preached in this church during Reverend Rogers’ installation.
+They held many Civil Rights meetings in this church, and they planned marches and protests within its walls.
+They added it to the National Register of Historic Places in 1988.
+Today, its congregation actively serves the community.

 Tuscaloosa, Alabama is a city with a rich history, made all the better by its many old churches.
 Stay tuned for future blog posts about other historic churches and buildings in Tuscaloosa.